Randomized batch-sampling Kaczmarz methods for solving linear systems: Experimental Results

+For two-scale modification of randomly generated Gaussian matrix, FIG. \ref{fig:label1} show the comparison between the theoretical rate bounds and the empirical convergence rate under various block sizes $q$.
+We observe that the new theoretical rate bounds are consistently sharper than ND14.
+Furthermore, the non-worst-case bound in Theorem \ref{convRBSK_sharper} is superior to GM21, and the gap becomes more significant as the block size $q$ and the ratio $n/m$ increase, while the worst-case result in Theorem \ref{convRBSK_relaxed_pave} yields a comparable bound to GM21.

-Now, we consider real-world data matrices \cite{davis2011university}, the same modification procedure is applied to introduce a two-scale structure.
-Since non-extended Kaczmarz-type methods are more applicable to consistent systems, and such systems typically arise in underdetermined cases ($m<n$), the experiments in this part focus on wide matrices.
-We test three sparse data matrices: \texttt{bibd\_81\_2}, \texttt{ch6-6-b5}, and \texttt{n4c5-b7}.
-FIG. \ref{fig:label3}-\ref{fig:label5} show the comparison between theoretical rate bounds and empirical convergence rates.
+Now, we consider real-world data matrices \cite{davis2011university}.
+Three sparse matrices are tested: \texttt{bibd\_81\_2}, \texttt{ch6-6-b5}, and \texttt{n4c5-b7}.
+FIGs. \ref{fig:label3}-\ref{fig:label5} show the comparison between theoretical rate bounds and empirical convergence rates.
 For each matrix, a sub-data block is extracted and modified to introduce a two-scale structure.
-The scaling factor is set to be $\alpha=0.2$.
-The results show that the bound derived in Theorem \ref{convRBSK_sharper} consistently outperforms both ND14 and GM21, and its advantage becomes more pronounced as the block size $q$ increases.
+The results show that the bound in Theorem \ref{convRBSK_sharper} consistently outperforms both ND14 and GM21, and its advantage becomes more pronounced as the block size $q$ and the ratio $n/m$ increase.
 The bound in Theorem \ref{convRBSK_relaxed_pave} is generally comparable to GM21.